alvajose/alvajose/README.md

 A passionate Biomedical Engineer from Havana, Cuba, with experience in software and firmware development.
 I specialize in microcontroller programming for medical applications and full-stack web development, continuously seeking innovative solutions and new challenges in the tech industry.

-- 🌍 Based in Havana, Cuba
+- 🌍 Based in Mexico City, Mexico
 - 💼 Software/Firmware Developer
 - 🤝 Open to collaborating on open-source web applications, digital systems projects and AI projects.
 - 📫 Reach me at [alvajoseluis01@gmail.com](mailto:alvajoseluis01@gmail.com)